 Below is a more detailed description of each of the Components

 This will give the learner the knowledge, skills and a better understanding to be able to work independently in an administrative role.
-Students will also develop a wide range of skills to allow them to progress to higher education within this area.
 They will be able to: see what the relationship is between practices and policies, understand legislation in the workplace, for example data protection, corporate governance, security, confidentiality and Freedom of Information and more.
 Students will also be able to organise meetings and events, travel arrangements and much more.

 This module will allow the students to develop a comprehensive understanding of the role, duties and responsibility of a supervisory manager.
 Learners will be able to facilitate a training session, write a job description, create rosters and budgets.
 They will also develop the understanding of the theory underpinning supervision in a business settings.